Gassandrid/ewan.my/content/Notes/Intro to Psychology/Correlation and Data.md

 ---

 *from this point forward in the lecture, just refer to [[CH1 - Sampling and Descriptive Statistics]] basics from [[Statistics Index|Statistics for Engineering]]*

+---

+## Research Ethics

+Psychological researchers are expected to treat those they study with respect and fairness and to minimize harm inflicted.

+**Autonomy**: each research participant has the right ot decide about participating without intimidation or coercion
+- **Informed Consent:** an essential application of the ethical principle of autonomy in which a research participant is educated on the procedures, risks, and potential benefits of taking part in study before choosing to do so.
+- special care must be taken to maintain autonomy in vulnerable populations